 As age up are more likely to develop a tear duct blockage if they have

 • Habitual eye inflammation, like as uveitis.

 • Past cancer treatment, like radiation remedy or chemotherapy.

-Children don’t start making shred until they're a weeks old.
+Children don’t start making tears until they're a few weeks old.
 You may not notice a blocked tear duct in a infant right away.
 As babies get grow, blocked tear duct symptoms might include

 • Red spots or rashes near the eye, generally from your baby rubbing the eye.

 • Tear draining down the baby’s checks rather than out of the eye corner.

 • Tear pooling near the corner of the eye but not draining.

 • Medicament to fight infection.
 However, he or she may define antibiotic eye drops or capsules, If your consultant suspects that an infection is present.

 • Wait and watch .
 Babies born with a blocked tear duct frequently get better without any treatment.
 This can occur as the drainage system matures during the initial months of life.
 Frequently a thin tissue membrane remains over the opening that empties into the nose.
 Stilll, his or her consultant may instruct you a special strategy to help open the membrane, If your baby's blocked tear duct is not perfectly go.